Yield (engineering): Usage in structural engineering

 Yielded structures have a lower stiffness, leading to increased deflections and decreased buckling strength.
 The structure will be permanently deformed when the load is removed, and may have residual stresses.
 Engineering metals display strain hardening, which implies that the yield stress is increased after unloading from a yield state.

 Testing

+A steel beam being tested for yield strength.
+The beam is whitewashed to show the development of yield lines.

 Yield strength testing involves taking a small sample with a fixed cross-section area and then pulling it with a controlled, gradually increasing force until the sample changes shape or breaks.
 This is called a tensile test.
 Longitudinal and/or transverse strain is recorded using mechanical or optical extensometers.

 Indentation hardness correlates roughly linearly with tensile strength for most steels, but measurements on one material cannot be used as a scale to measure strengths on another.
 Hardness testing can therefore be an economical substitute for tensile testing, as well as providing local variations in yield strength due to, e.g., welding or forming operations.
 For critical situations, tension testing is often done to eliminate ambiguity.
 However, it is possible to obtain stress-strain curves from indentation-based procedures, provided certain conditions are met.
 These procedures are grouped under the term Indentation plastometry.